mobify/mobifyjs/docs/konf-reference.md

 `cssName`: A function returning the name of the css file to be applied

-`imageDir`: A function returning a path to where mobify adaptation specific image assets are kept
+`imageDir`: A function returning a path to where mobify adaptation specific images are kept

 `mobileViewport`: Contents of the meta viewport tag to be sent